Mounika2998/shellscripting/README.md

 # shellscripting
-This is a repository createdto publish all the bash basics and automationgit add
+This is a repository createdto publish all the bash basics and automation